Jackson Hinkle: MAGA communism

 In late 2022, Hinkle and fellow political commentator Haz Al-Din began advocating for the idea of "MAGA communism".
 Vice described it as a "swirl of social conservatism, patriotism and subversive energy", and described Hinkle as coming from "the far-right entertainment playbook by agitating on livestreams".
 Hinkle and other supporters of the idea argued that those who care about the working class should ally with the MAGA movement, which they considered to be the largest anti-establishment movement in the United States, to incite a populist revolution.
 While MAGA communism is seen as supporting Donald Trump and Trumpism, Celia Fernández of El País wrote, "they don't fully agree with Trump's political vision.
 But addressing the working class through him, they explain, is the only way to channel working-class militancy away from capitalism and towards a communist future".
+In 2024 The Guardian said:

+According to an infographic regularly recirculated by Hinkle, proposed Maga communist policies include “dismantling big tech”, banning “antifa street terrorism”, ending “woke academia” and subsidizing gyms in every community.
+They also propose exiting Nato; deporting the Obamas, Bushes and Clintons to the International Criminal Court; ending “open borders”; and “putting banking into the hands of the people”.

 Interviewed by One America News Network host Addison Smith in September 2022, Hinkle echoed conspiracy theories about George Soros while defending his MAGA communism ideology, saying: "Communism and Marxism historically have been conservative.
 It's a new era in the West that has made it adhere to liberal-leftist values.
 This is not true Marxism.
 It's Marxism funded by George Soros.
 They don't want communists, left-wing populists, right-wing populists, uniting on common issues to fight the deep state."

+The Guardian notes that Hinkle and al-Din's "links to communism are tenuous at best, but they may be opportunistically emphasizing the label".
 When Hinkle was questioned on whether he actually supported communism; he said that the United States can learn from the Soviet Union and Communist China, that Marxism–Leninism has historically been conservative, and that what he described as modern communism's "liberal-leftist values" are a perversion "funded by George Soros".
-In a March 2023 interview with the Russian Communist Workers' Party of the Communist Party of the Soviet Union, Al-Din argued that MAGA communism held the lineage of historical American socialist movements dating back to the Shakers and other utopian socialist groups, and asserted that "European communism itself has some origins in America".